Sierra Skye Flaunts Round Booty In A Thong Bikini As She Shakes Her Ponytail In Sunlit Video

 Sierra Skye put on another jaw-dropping display on her Instagram page this weekend.
-The model sent temperatures soaring as she showcased her buxom curves in a sexy, sunlit video that saw her going scantily clad in skimpy swimwear.
+The model sent temperatures soaring as she showcased her buxom curves in a sexy sunlit video where she was scantily clad in skimpy swimwear.

-The 24-year-old left little to the imagination as she flaunted her bronzed body in an impossibly tiny pink bikini from Fashion Nova that left little to the imagination.
+The 25-year-old left little to the imagination as she flaunted her bronzed body in a tiny pink bikini from Fashion Nova.
 The two-piece included a racy pair of thong-style bottoms that provided hardly any coverage to her lower half, leaving her round booty and curvy hips well on display for her 4.1 million followers to admire.
 The swimwear also featured a thin waistband that fit snugly around her midsection, accentuating her tiny waist and hourglass silhouette.

 Sierra's bikini top was hardly within eyesight during the short clip, though it wasn't hard to tell that it boasted a racy design of its own.
 The garment featured a set of spaghetti straps that looped tightly around her shoulders, drawing attention to her toned arms.
 It also had a tiny band that helped to highlight her slender frame.